balderdashy/sails-docs/concepts/Sessions/sessions.md

 ##### Scenario 2: The request header has a cookie *property* with a `Sails.sid`

 Now when the user agent makes the next request, the `Sails.sid` stored on the cookie is checked for authenticity.
 If it matches an existing `sid` in the session store, the contents of the session store are added as a property on the `req` dictionary (`req.session`).
-We can access properties on `req.session` (i.e. `req.session.userId`) or set properties on it (i.e. `req.session.userId == someValue`).
+We can access properties on `req.session` (e.g. `req.session.userId`) or set properties on it (e.g. `req.session.userId == someValue`).
 The values in the session store might change, but the `Sails.sid` and `sid` generally do not.

 ### When does the `Sails.sid` change?
 During development, the Sails session store is *in memory*.
 Therefore, when you close the Sails server, the current session store disappears.
 When Sails is restarted, although a user agent request contains a `Sails.sid` in the cookie, the `sid` is no longer in the session store.
 Therefore, a new `sid` will be generated and replaced in the cookie.
 The `Sails.sid` will also change if the user agent cookie expires or is removed.